-Jon Hayes, A2C, 3rd Security Police Squadron, Biên Hòa Air Base: Hayes' Twins: L/R - A2C Jon Hayes/A2C Don Hayes.
-At a Stateside AFB, Base Police.
-[Colorized by Don Poss]
+Jon Hayes, A2C, 3rd Security Police Squadron, Biên Hòa Air Base.

-I was an A2C, and so was my twin Don.
-We volunteered and had orders to Vietnam with the 3rd Security Police Squadron, and arrived at Biên Hòa Air Base on July 4th, 1967.
+I was an A2C, and so was my twin, Don.
+We had orders to Vietnam with the 3rd Security Police Squadron, and arrived at Biên Hòa Air Base on July 4th, 1967.
 The same base that had received 189 incoming mortars and rockets just a few weeks earlier, on May 12, 1967.
-My first SP assignment was on the flight line, or the apron area (Baker area, with supplies and a guard post).
+My first SP assignment was on the light line, or the apron area (Baker Area, with supplies and a guard post).
 It was really cool to have my twin brother with me, and we worked together.